DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 It was unthinkable for him.
 He couldn't comprehend just what caused him to fall down.

-_Normally such technique wouldn't work against heaven lord Alfreya._
+_Normally such technique wouldn't work against heaven lord Alfreyja._

 _After all angels have wings._